vikashpani/scrap/README.md

+The total number of diagnoses increases with age, with the highest counts in the "60 and over" and "45 to 59 years" groups.

+One diagnosis category dominates across all age groups, especially in older ones (blue bar segment).

+The "18 to 29 years" group has the lowest total diagnosis count, with very small bar segments.

+Diagnosis diversity is greater in older age groups, indicated by more and larger colored segments in their bars.

 Demographic & Provider Profiling: Analyzed key categorical features (Age, MemberNum, and ProvName) to understand claim distribution and average billing trends across member groups and providers.